LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 =========

 The remainder of this tutorial illustrates how to exercise various RAJA features using simple examples.
+Additional information aboout the RAJA features used can be found in the different sections of :ref:`features-label`.

+The examples demonstrate CPU execution (sequential, SIMD, OpenMP multi-threading) and CUDA GPU execution.
+RAJA supports other parallel programming model back-ends such as Intel Threading Building Blocks (TBB), OpenMP target offload, etc. and support for additional models is also under development.
+RAJA usage of other programming models, not shown in the examples, is similar to what is shown.

+All RAJA programming model support features are enabled via CMake options, which are described in :ref:`configopt-label`.

-Note that all the examples employ RAJA traversal template methods, which are introduced in :ref:`loop_elements-label`.
-For the purposes of the discussion, we assume that any and all data used has been properly allocated and initialized.
+For the purposes of the discussion for each example, we assume that any and all data used has been properly allocated and initialized.
-This is done in the code examples, but is not discussed further here.
+This is done in the example code files, but is not discussed further here.

-Also, the examples demonstrate CPU execution (sequential, SIMD, openmp multi-threading) and CUDA GPU execution only.
-RAJA also has support for Intel Threading Building Blocks (TBB) and OpenACC.
-These features are enabled with CMake options similar to other programming models.
-Also, they are considered experimental; they are described in :ref:`policies-label` for reference.

 .. toctree::
    :maxdepth: 1